Kiffin: I could have coached title game if I wanted to

 ''If I wanted to coach this game, I would have coached this game, and I just thought that it wasn't the best thing for the players.''

-Kiffin and Saban announced Monday that incoming offensive coordinator Steve Sarkisian, who has worked as an analyst this season, would run the offense and call plays against Clemson.
+Kiffin and Saban announced Monday that incoming offensive coordinator Sarkisian, who has worked as an analyst this season, would run the offense and call plays against Clemson.
 Both described it as a mutual decision.

-Kiffin indicated Tuesday that he and Alabama are checking into whether he can help the Tide from the press box during the game.
+Alabama had just 57 passing yards against the Huskies.
+Backup tailback Bo Scarbrough accounted for 180 yards, or 55 percent of the Tide's total offense.

+Saban said he didn't think leading up to the Peach Bowl that letting Kiffin juggle two jobs would be a problem.
+Defensive coordinator Kirby Smart did it last season before leaving for Georgia and offensive coordinator Jim McElwain finished the 2011 season after taking the Colorado State head job.

-Kiffin said he watched Alabama's defense struggle against Clemson in last year's national championship, with coordinator Kirby Smart pulling double duty as Georgia's new head coach.
+Kiffin said he watched Alabama's defense struggle against Clemson in last year's national championship, with Smart pulling double duty as Georgia's new head coach.

 ''I don't know if that's part of it or not,'' he said. ''But I didn't want to have that feeling and if it was, and we lost the game because I wasn't 100 percent focused on our players, I didn't have them in the best position to win, I couldn't live with that.''